Crop Insurance

 Crop insurance will cover losses of crops and crop price fluctuations, but it doesn't cover the rest of your farm.
 You also need to protect your home and its contents, other buildings on your land, equipment, irrigation systems, combines, livestock, and many other things you use to carry out your farming operations.

-That's why it is a good idea to use crop insurance as an addition to a general farm policy.
-In addition to property damage insurance, your farm policy should also contain general liability coverage, which protects you if someone other than an employee suffers personal injury, sickness or death on your farm or as a result of your farm operations.
+That's why it's wise to use crop insurance as an addition to a general farm insurance policy.
+In addition to property damage insurance, your farm policy should also contain general liability coverage, which protects you if someone other than an employee suffers personal injury, sickness, or death on your farm or as a result of your farm operations.

-Some of your business operations concerns will be addressed by your crop insurance policy, but here are a few key business owner coverages you still need to think about.
+Some of your business operations concerns will be addressed by your crop insurance policy, but here are a few key business owners coverages you also need to consider:

 • Business interruption or loss of income: Covers a loss of income if a listed work stoppage occurs.
 Coverage provides revenue and operating expenses for up to 12 months or until the situation is resolved.

-• Commercial vehicle coverage and cargo: Vehicles used for business purposes need to be insured with a commercial vehicle insurance policy.
+• Commercial vehicle and cargo coverage: Vehicles used for business purposes need to be insured with a commercial vehicle insurance policy.
 Cargo can also be covered with additional endorsements.
 Coverage also contains liability protection in case a covered driver causes damage to the property of others or injures someone.

 Your independent insurance agent will help you determine if these coverages or others included in business insurance make sense for your farm.